webysther/packagist-mirror/README.md

 # DEPRECATED

 The project has been frozen since the announcement of [composer 2](https://blog.packagist.com/composer-2-0-is-now-available/), which solved several problems, but still did not cover all users, especially in China.
-A few weeks ago, it adopted a [global CDN model](https://bunny.net/network/), which makes a mirror unnecessary.
+A few weeks ago, it adopted a [global CDN model](https://bunny.net/network/) and will [shutdown all legacy version 1](https://blog.packagist.com/shutting-down-packagist-org-support-for-composer-1-x/), which makes this mirror unnecessary.
 This includes Brazil, China and other countries where performance was still not good enough.
 This is a good move and I recommend that all existing mirrors start shutting down their domains.
 I will open a PR to remove the Packagist mirror page.
 Thank you to the community and everyone who helped the project.

 # 📦 Packagist Mirror